Koji-Makiyama/AdminUserPasswords-JAVA/README.md

 This Java app is a work-in-progress that simulates the creation of passwords for an admin or user object.
-The object created is function scoped however, so it is destroyed when the Main.java while-loop iterates (work in progress while I learn how to link Java to a database).
+Using the Scanner utility, the user interacts with the program.
+You are guided through a series of questions that lead you to the creation of an object (Admin/User account) where you then set your username and your password.
+This information is saved by means of adding it to an ArrayList (Java.util package) located in the Main class.